English language in the Netherlands

-In the Netherlands, the English language can be spoken by the vast majority of the population, with estimates of English proficiency reaching anywhere from 90% to 93% of the Dutch population.
+In the Netherlands, the English language can be spoken by the vast majority of the population, with estimates of English proficiency reaching 90% to 97% of the Dutch population.
 Contributing factors for the high degree of English fluency are the similarity of the two languages, the country's small size, dependence on international trade, and the use of subtitles for foreign languages on television, rather than audio dubbing.
 Dutch children have to start learning English in primary school from age ten at the latest.
 Additionally, more and more Dutch schools, at all levels of education, have adopted English as a language to teach in.

 Dutch's genealogical proximity to English is also noted as a significant factor since both languages share a closely related West Germanic language origin.
 Occupations that require advanced knowledge of English, such as those in aviation and the sciences, are above averagely chosen in the Netherlands.
 Furthermore, it is an official and the majority language in the Caribbean municipalities of Saba and Sint Eustatius.

 Culturally, the Dutch have a long tradition of foreign language learning.
 The focus of modern foreign language (MFL) learning in school lies on English, German and/or French.
 Despite an ever stronger focus on English, learning two or even three foreign languages is still not unusual.
-For instance, 71% of the Dutch also claim to speak German well enough to have a conversation in it.
+For instance, 31% of the Dutch also claim to speak German well enough to have a conversation in it.

 History

 Various explanations contribute to the popularity of English in the Netherlands.
-The small size and population of the Netherlands and hundreds of years of it having a trade and commerce economy, particularly between Continental Europe and the United Kingdom, the Dutch put strong emphasis on learning English and other foreign languages, especially German.
+The small size and population of the Netherlands and hundreds of years of it having a trade and commerce economy, particularly between Continental Europe and the United Kingdom, the Dutch put strong emphasis on learning English and other foreign languages, especially French and German.
 In the following decades, with American-dominated globalization, English gradually increased in importance as a lingua franca, at the expense of both German and French, which lost popularity as second languages in the latter half of the 20th century.
 That is in spite of Germany being the most important trade partner of the Netherlands.
 Nevertheless, knowledge of more than one foreign language is still more widespread than in many other member states of the European Union.

-In Amsterdam, in particular, visitors may find that it is possible to live in the Netherlands for a long time without learning Dutch.
-A substantial number of the inhabitants of Amsterdam have English as their native language, mostly British and North American immigrants but most of them make an effort to learn at least some Dutch.
+Visitors may find that it is possible to live in the Netherlands for a long time without learning Dutch.
+A substantial number of the inhabitants of Amsterdam have English as their native language, mostly British and North American immigrants.
 Nevertheless, in and around Amsterdam, one may find announcements, traffic signs and advertisements in both Dutch and English or even in English only, as in Schiphol Airport.
 Amsterdam, however, already has had an English-speaking community for hundreds of years.
 A church worshipping in English, the English Reformed Church was reopened for worship in 1607.

 Most important scholarly and scientific publications in the Netherlands are now in English with the exception of government and legal publications.